Cardiac Catheterization Services

 Diagnostic Heart Testing and Evaluations

 An X-ray examination of the coronary arteries.
-A catheter is placed into the coronary arteries and the pumping chambers of the heart.
+A catheter is placed into the coronary arteries and the heart's pumping chambers.

 An X-ray examination of the coronary arteries.
-A catheter is placed into the coronary arteries to assess the arteries and the pumping chambers of the heart.
-Another catheter is inserted into the venous side of the heart, to measure pressures and oxygen saturation to determine valve gradients, shunts and valve prolapse.
+A catheter is placed into the coronary arteries to assess the heart's arteries and pumping chambers.
+Another catheter is inserted into the venous side of the heart to measure pressures and oxygen saturation to determine valve gradients, shunts, and valve prolapse.

 Interventional Heart Procedures